assemble + test SFP breakout board

 the scope traces are done at 10, 100, 155MHz and with inputsignal on tx_p and one with tx_n.

-#4 Updated by roh about 1 year ago
+#4 Updated by roh over 2 years ago

 - Status changed from In Progress to Resolved